-Employment gains through much of the recovery have been well below national averages and slower than past recoveries; through October 2017, the state regained 73% of jobs lost in the Great Recession compared to a national average of 199%.
-Rates of recovery have also varied across the state's larger metropolitan regions - from 111% of jobs regained in the New Haven region to 35% in Waterbury.
+Employment gains through much of the recovery have been well below national averages and slower than past recoveries; through January 2018, the state regained 80% of jobs lost in the Great Recession compared to a national average of 209%.
+Rates of recovery have also varied across the state's larger metropolitan regions, ranging from robust gains in the New Haven region to only modest gains in areas like Waterbury.
 The finance sector, with important banking and investment activity in the southwestern part of the state and insurance activity in Hartford, saw sizable employment losses through the recession and well into the recovery.
 These areas have now almost fully recovered employment lost in the recession.

 The state's large and sophisticated manufacturing sector has seen relatively flat employment since steep recessionary losses ended, although important defense-related manufacturing anchors the sector and may bring future gains.
 Tourism has grown in importance over time, but prospects for the state's gaming resorts are more uncertain given rising competition in neighboring states.
-The opening of a state-approved third tribal casino, which could stem revenue losses to venues outside the state, is not expected for at least 18 months.
+The opening of a state-approved third tribal casino, which could stem revenue losses to venues outside the state, has been subject to delays.
 The state's unemployment rate has historically run below the U.S. rate, but has exceeded the nation since 2012.
 Personal income per capita ranks highest among the states, at 141% of the national level, and aggregate personal income growth continues, albeit at rates below the nation.